multiversx/mx-sdk-py-cli/CLI.md

 COMMANDS summary
 ----------------
-account                        Get info about an account. keys                           Get the storage (key-value pairs) of an account. storage-entry                  Get a specific storage entry (key-value pair) of an account. token                          Get a token of an account. transaction                    Get a transaction from the network.
+account                        Get info about an account. storage                        Get the storage (key-value pairs) of an account. storage-entry                  Get a specific storage entry (key-value pair) of an account. token                          Get a token of an account. transaction                    Get a transaction from the network. network-config                 Get the network configuration. network-status                 Get the network status.

 ```
 ### Get.Account